MladenBajic/Web-hooks/README.md

 #### 1.2.
 Make sure the api key you have in the ats GH(admin panel) is sendbox key, not production one.
  _http://#tenant.localhost:8000/admin/ **>** Atss **>** GH_

+ - NOTE: Setup process is done on Windows OS , but process should not be very different for other operating systems.
 ## 2.Setup Ngrok
 #### 2.1.
 Download and install Ngrok: https://ngrok.com/download.
 #### 2.2.
 Sign in to: https://dashboard.ngrok.com/login so you can see private settings and current tunel connections.